 Like many other natural gas generator, the Kohler 14RESA 14KW Generator is a natural gas generator priced at only $3,330.00 and is ready for shipment to any address.
 It features a commercial grade engine designed for heavy-duty applications.
-Those who use the sensitive electronics can rely on Kohler generators as they boast less than 5% harmonic distortion.
+Those who use sensitive electronics can rely on Kohler generators as they boast less than 5% harmonic distortion.
 It features the exclusive Power Boost™ technology that lets you run central air and other large appliances at the same time.

 The Kohler 14RESAL-100LC16 14KW Generator with 100A 16-circuit transfer switch is only $3,723.00.
 This natural gas generator is one of the most popular Kohler models for backup power as it comes with an automatic transfer switch.
 If power is lost due to a storm this hard-working generator will keep running your day as usual.
 It has a heavy-duty, commercial-grade engine that is weather resistant and durable.